sbatch

 Bind tasks according to application hints.

-NOTE: This option cannot be used in conjunction with --ntasks-per-core, --threads-per-core or -B. These conflicting options will override --hint when specified as command line arguments.
+NOTE: This option implies specific values for certain related options, which prevents its use with any user-specified values for --ntasks-per-core, --threads-per-core or -B. These conflicting options will override --hint when specified as command line arguments.
 If a conflicting option is specified as an environment variable, --hint as a command line argument will take precedence.

 compute_bound